 Pack around a common color theme

 Choosing outfits that you can mix and match will help keep your travel wardrobe versatile and interesting.
 If one article of clothing gets dirty, you can still wear a piece from that outfit with something else.

-It's easier to pack just a couple of pair of shoes when they go with everything.
+It's easier to pack just a couple of pairs of shoes when they go with everything.

 Denim is bulky.
 It takes more space in a suitcase than other fabrics and is not comfortable in warm weather.

 That doesn't mean that I never pack denim.
 Jeans and tees are durable staples for my kids and a stylish pair of jeans can be versatile.
-Newer stretch denims are less bulky too.
+Newer stretch denim is less bulky too.
 However, if you're trying to find more space in the suitcase, swapping out the denim for lighter fabrics may help.